 Myth and legend are synonymous with the Giant’s Causeway in County Antrim, Northern Ireland.
-They are intertwined in conversation by thick-accented Irish guides like a rich tapestry.
-One such guide, Mark Rodgers of Dalriada Kingdom Tours, proudly calls himself one of the few local remaining seanchaí (a traditional Gaelic storyteller) who relays stories along this short, but dramatic piece of coastline.
+They are intricately intertwined in conversations of the area by those who share the tales.
+One such guide, Mark Rodgers of Dalriada Kingdom Tours, proudly calls himself one of the few local remaining seanchaí (a traditional Gaelic storyteller) who relays stories of this short, but dramatic coastline.

 “Rather than bore people with history and facts and figures, I just run around the country telling stories.”